DK26/qradar-guides/QRadarInstallation/UpgradingCustomActionsPythonVersion.md

 \# `yum update`

-   * Answer YES (Y) for any prompt.
+   * Answer _"YES"_ / _"Y"_ for any prompt.

-If you're on Docker, then run these commands:
+If you're on Docker, run these commands:

 \# `yum install wget`

 \# `yum install make`

-Now we need to install updated GCC compilers for CentOS/Red Hat:
+Now we need to install updated GCC compilers for CentOS/RedHat:

 \# `yum install gcc openssl-devel bzip2-devel`